DETAILED ACTION

 recognizing, by the robot, a specific situation in an execution of a task of the robot; ( [0066] Based on the received task, the robot 110 may start execution of the task.
 When a processor of the robot 110 determines that the probability of completing the task is below the threshold, the robot 110 sends a request for operator assistance to the personal computing device 150.)

-transmitting, by the external device, the information to the robot; ([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
+transmitting, by the external device, the information so as to be provided to the robot; ([0049] The teleoperator 160 may include a person that provides operator assistance to the robot 110 using the personal computing device 150.
 In some embodiments, the personal computing device 150 may include a PC or a handheld microprocessor device, such as a smartphone or a tablet computer [0066] Based on the received task, the robot 110 may start execution of the task.
 When a processor of the robot 110 determines that the probability of completing the task is below the threshold, the robot 110 sends a request for operator assistance to the personal computing device 150.)

 controlling, by the robot based on the received information, an autonomous movement of the robot, wherein ([0066] The teleoperator 160 may receive the request from the robot 110 and either manually operate the robot 110 or find mistakes in the operation of the robot and send correct teleoperation data to the robot 110)